WohlSoft/Moondust-Devkit-Help/Tools/ApplicationSettings.md

 Here you can configure the Editor application.

 ## Main
-* **Autoplay music** - Music will always start playing on file load
+* **Autoplay music** - Automatically start music playing on file opening.
-* **Animation** - On the map will play animations of items.
+* **Animation** - Enable item animations playing.
-* **Animation items limit** - This limit disable animation when on the map will be too many items.
+* **Animation items limit** - Automatically disable any animations playing when level or world map gets too many elements.
+This feature should help you to avoid Editor lag on slower computers.
-* **Collision detection** - This feature enable checking of collisions when you move items.
+* **Collision detection** - This feature enables a checking of collisions on items move.
-* **Document view** - You can define view of opened documents: as subwindows or as tabs.
+* **Document view** - The definition of opened document layout: as sub-windows or as tabs.
-* **Associate file extensions** - This feature allow to open files from your file manager directly.
+* **Associate file extensions** - This feature allows direct file opening from your file manager.

 <ImageZoom
   alt="AppSettingsMain"